Successful Investing

 This wide variety of opportunities and their changing nature makes it hard to make specific recommendations.
 Instead, it is better to give some general guidelines and then refer to specific types of investments for further study.

-The most important investment rule is this.
-Never make an investment of any kind that you do not understand and know is a good idea.
+The most important investment rule is this: never make an investment of any kind that you do not understand and know is a good idea.

-Even within the real estate investment field I once heard Donald Trump say it was not a good time to invest.
-Then just moments later he commended another investor who said he was still investing in a particular real estate niche, commending him for taking advanatage of a good opportunity.
-He willingly admitted that he did not understand that specific area well enough to invest in it, even though he is a real estate pro.
-Stick to what you know.
+Even within the real estate investment field I once heard Donald Trump say it was not a good time to invest in real estate.
+Then just moments later he commended another investor who said he was still investing in a particular real estate niche, commending him for taking advantage of a good opportunity.

-The second most important rule of investing is to beware of financial advisors of any stripe—even me!
+The second most important rule of investing is to beware of financial advisors of any stripe—including me!
 Ask yourself what their bias is.
 Are they really insurance salespeople?
 Are they selling mutual funds (the ones that make them the most profit)?
-Or are they committed to financial education, people like Dave Ramsey, Suze Orman, or Howard Clark?

 The third most important rule is the old one you have heard before but a lot of people, having heard it, ignore it anyway: if it sounds too good to be true, it probably is.
 If you have followed the news lately (Bernie Madoff) you know that some very intelligent people have lost their shirts by ignoring this principle.